Geographic Information Systems (GIS) Certificate

 Finding a geospatial job is therefore feasible, with the right training, networking, and communication!
 Sites, such as the GIS Jobs Clearinghouse and GISJobs.com, offer numerous postings for geospatial jobs, and some include details on salaries.
 Salaries tend to be relatively high (>$40,000) in the geospatial industry with a solid training/experience and even just a B.S. degree (i.e. it doesn't require years of schooling!), and it offers growth and advancement opportunities.
 In SE Michigan, there are a number of resources and organizations that provide geospatial internships and jobs, including Data Driven Detroit, MDA, and DTE Student Programs, just to name a few.

-Since 2009, the University of Michigan - Dearborn has offered an undergraduate certificate in geospatial sciences (now the Geospatial Analysis and Mapping Program).
-Over 40 students have earned the certificate and most have found a career or graduate school opportunities using geospatial technology, including internships/employment at Michigan Department of Transportation (MDOT), Michigan Tech Research Institute, numerous consulting firms (e.g., FTC&H, MDA), municipalities (Livonia, Novi), and private organizations.
+Since 2009, the University of Michigan - Dearborn has offered an undergraduate certificate in GIS.
+Numerous students have earned the certificate and most have found a career or graduate school opportunities using geospatial technology, including internships/employment at Michigan Department of Transportation (MDOT), Michigan Tech Research Institute, numerous consulting firms (e.g., FTC&H, MDA), municipalities (Livonia, Novi), and private organizations.
 Additionally, several graduates have continued their GIS education in reputable postgraduate programs throughout the U.S. (University of Illinois, Michigan State University, University of Toledo, etc).

 There are two admission procedures to the UM-Dearborn GIS Certificate Program:

-- Undergraduate GIS Certificate, which is for students in undergraduate programs at UM-Dearborn.
+- Students currently enrolled in undergraduate programs at UM-Dearborn can apply via a "Declaration of Certificate Form" available in their unit's academic advising office.
 Students must have a 2.5 cumulative GPA and sophomore standing.
-Transfer students may petition to use up to 4 credits of previous course experience into the program, upon approval from the Program Director.
+Transfer students may petition to use up to 4 credits of previous course experience toward the program, upon approval from the Program Director.

-- Campus Options Program, which is for post-graduate students or non-degree seeking individuals who already have a bachelor’s degree and are looking for professional development.
+- Post-graduate students or non-degree seeking individuals who already have a bachelor’s degree and are looking for professional development can apply online.
+Please visit the Office of Undergraduate Admissions Undergraduate Certificates page for the application link and instructions.
 Students may transfer up to 4 credits of previous course experience into the program, upon approval from the Program Director.

 To earn the certificate, students must complete a specific set of geospatial classes that are expected to be taken in residency at UM-Dearborn, most occurring during the evening.
 Courses taken to fulfill the GIS Certificate may be used towards another degree requirement.
 A total of 16 credits are required; courses are classified as either Tier 1 (Introductory), Tier 2 (Intermediate), or Tier 3 (Advanced).